pklimai/junos-kotlin/README.md

 # Network automation using Kotlin programming language

-This repository contains a few examples of how you can automate network devices using Kotlin programming language.
-Specifically, in the provided examples, Junos OS-based devices and NETCONF protocol are used.
+This repository contains a few pklimai.junos.kotlin.examples of how you can automate network devices using Kotlin programming language.
+Specifically, in the provided pklimai.junos.kotlin.examples, Junos OS-based devices and NETCONF protocol are used.

 The Q&A below contains some more information.